YvosOnTheHub/LabNetApp/README.md

 5. Deploy your first app with File storage
 6. Prepare your lab for block storage
 7. Configure your first iSCSI backends & storage classes
+8. Deploy your first app with Block storage

 ## B. Kubernetes v1 (pre-CSI)